luizbgomide/EclipsePhase2e-ptbr/src/04/28-traits.md

 **▲ Ego Trait • CP Cost: 1/2/3**

 You laugh at fear.
-Apply a +10 modifier per level to WIL Checks and other tests that involve resisting fear.
+Apply a +10 modifier per level to WIL Checks and other tests that involve resisting fear, such as Provoke Tests for intimidation, psi sleights such as Nightmare, and some Stress Tests (GM Discretion; typically the unknown but sometimes helplessness or violence).

 ### Striking Looks

 **▼ Morph Trait • MP Cost: 1/2**

 Sculpted good looks are cheap and commonplace, but this morph possesses a physical look that can only be described as striking, fascinating, and unusual — even the gorgeous and chiseled glitterati take notice.
 Apply a +10 modifier to Persuade and Provoke tests where your allure may have an impact.
-Level 1 of this trait only applies to uplifts and synthmorphs; Level 2 is for humanoid biomorphs.
+Synthmorphs and uplift morphs may only have this trait at Level 1.

 ### Superior Numeracy